Fixed Interest Securities

 - Swap rate – this is a benchmark yield that is determined on a daily basis by a panel of banks across a range of terms and provides a benchmark from which a range of financial instruments and transactions are priced

-Find more information on the risks and factors impacting fixed interest securities in our 'What are fixed interest securities?' education document.
+Find more information on the risks and factors impacting fixed interest securities in our Understanding Fixed Interest Securities education document.

 Contact your adviser or nearest Morgans office for more information on fixed interest securities.